RxSwiftCommunity/guides.rxswift.org/content/intro.md

 What you usually want is to share search results once calculated.
 That is what `shareReplay` means.

 **It is usually a good rule of thumb in the UI layer to add `shareReplay` at the end of transformation chain because you really want to share calculated results.
 You don't want to fire separate HTTP connections when binding `searchResults` to multiple UI elements.**

+**Also take a look at `Driver` unit.
+It is designed to transparently wrap those `shareReply` calls, make sure elements are observed on main UI thread and that no error can be bound to UI.**

 ## Making HTTP requests